Tejaaswini28499/Training-Devops/Linux Commands /scenariobased/Questions.md

 5. Your server is running out of memory; how do you identify which process is the culprit?
 6. How do you check which process is listening on a specific port?
 7. How would you kill a process that refuses to terminate with `kill -9`?
+Kill stubborn process: Check pstree -p PID for child processes, kill children first.
+Use kill -9 PID as last resort.

 8. A process has hung during startup.
 How do you debug it using system logs?
+Daemon hang: journalctl -u service_name, systemctl status service_name, check config files.

 9. How do you monitor real-time CPU and memory usage for a high-load application?
+Monitor usage: top, htop, vmstat 2, sar -u 2 for CPU trends.

-10. A daemon is not restarting after failure.
+11. A daemon is not restarting after failure.
 How do you debug it in `systemd`?
+Daemon restart failure: systemctl status service, check /var/log/messages or /var/log/syslog.
 ---

 ## **📂 2.
 File System & Storage Management**